slowernews/wisdom-tldr/chapters/introduction.md

 > *"The shell must break before the bird can fly."
 -- Alfred Tennyson*

-> *"You often feel tired, not because you've done too much, but because you've done too little of what sparks a light in you." (...)
+> *"You often feel tired, not because you’ve done too much, but because you’ve done too little of what sparks a light in you." (...)
-"It's not finding yourself that's hard; it's facing yourself that is." (...)
+"It’s not finding yourself that’s hard; it’s facing yourself that is." (...)
-"When a flower doesn't bloom, you fix the environment in which it grows, not the flower."
+"When a flower doesn’t bloom, you fix the environment in which it grows, not the flower."
 -- Alexander Den Heijer*

-> *"Had I not created my whole world, I would certainly have died in other people's."
+> *"Had I not created my whole world, I would certainly have died in other people’s."
 -- Anais Nin*

 > *"Don’t ask yourself what the world needs, ask yourself what makes you come alive and go do that.
 Because what the world needs is more people to come alive."